-Accident hospitalisation - requiring a hospital stay for 28 consecutive days
+Accident hospitalisation - requiring a hospital stay for 28 consecutive days an accident as a result of drug or alcohol intake or other self-inflicted means.

 An accident that results in physical injury which requires the person covered to stay in hospital for 28 consecutive days or more on the advice of an appropriate medical specialist.